Skip to main content

 Globe and Mail·Apr 24

 The NDP's only Member of Parliament from Quebec is reportedly leaving federal politics.
-This means the NDP will have even fewer seats in the Canadian Parliament, making it harder for them to have a strong voice on issues that matter to their supporters.
+Alexandre Boulerice is expected to run in Quebec's provincial election.
+This means the NDP will have even fewer seats in the Canadian Parliament, making it harder for them to have their voice heard.

 Politics Insider: Carney says U.S. trade irritants can be resolved if Canada’s concerns addressed